 Texas is one of nine states in the nation that recognizes marital property as community property.
-Property owned in Dallas, Fort Worth or Bedford, Texas by a married couple is either community property or separate property.
+Property owned in Texas by a married couple is either community property or separate property.
 Community property includes property owned jointly by both spouses.
 Separate property includes property owned by only one spouse.
 The law presumes all marital property is community property.
 The law is serious about a marriage being the joining of two people.

-In a Tarrant County divorce or Dallas divorce the community property rules are key because many people own important community property like homes and 401k plans.
-Working with a Bedford divorce attorney can help protect your property in your divorce.
+In a Texas divorce the community property rules are key because many people own important community property like homes and 401k plans.
+Working with a Texas divorce attorney can help protect your property in your divorce.
 If you intend to file for divorce or your spouse served you in a divorce then you should contact a divorce lawyer near you right away.
 This is especially true if you have significant property issues to deal with in your Texas divorce.

 Pre-marital property rules in Texas